janwilmake/uit/BACKLOG.md

 If the basePath DID occur before AND now we're paste it, THEN we can stop safely, if we can assume things are alphabetical.

 Add stop criterium if there was one or more basePaths. if so, get last basePath alphabetically and stop after the pathname is behind this one.
 Will be GREAT for performance for large repos.
 Best make this a configuration though as it may not always be possible to rely on this!

-# creating sha-cached basePath-based subzips (big on performance)

-This could be big on performance as well!

-Another idea to think about is to do paralelization on subzips even without basePath, later merging it.
-Imagine performing a search query on 300 zips this way!
-Could be much better than merging before search/filters.

-> [!WARNING]
-> Caching introduces legal risk

 # uithub as API product